 Everglades National Park Florida, USA Travel Guide

 Everglades National Park has a number of visitor centers acting as main interpretive points.
-They offer exhibits and educational content related to the park's unique ecosystems and history.
+They offer exhibits and educational content pertaining to the park's unique ecosystems and history.

-These centers provide visitors with a appreciation for the natural and cultural heritage of the Everglades.
+These centers provide visitors with a appreciation for the natural and cultural the cultural heritage of the Everglades.
 They work as a starting point for exploration.

 All cultural and interpretive offerings attempt to deepen visitor awareness of Everglades' significance.

-Remnants of early attempts to drain the Everglades (canals, dikes) are part of its history but are not typically attractions.
+Remnants of early attempts to drain the Everglades (canals, dikes) are some of its history but are not typically attractions.

 The park's establishment itself represents a past milestone in conservation efforts.